ArfatulAsif/Competitive-Programming-TopicWise-Personal-Notes/DP/STRING DP/README.md

 };
 ```

-This problem illustrates how to handle scenarios where you need to compute the minimum cost of partitioning a string into a specific number of palindromic substrings, considering all possible ways to achieve this.
-### **2. Word Formation and Segmentation**
+## **2. Word Formation and Segmentation**

 **a.
-Word Break II**
+Word Break II** [140.
+Word Break II](https://leetcode.com/problems/word-break-ii/description/?envType=problem-list-v2&envId=m7rkfnz1)
-   - **Problem:** Return all possible sentences where each word is a valid dictionary word.
+   - **Problem:** Given a string s and a dictionary of strings wordDict, add spaces in s to construct a sentence where each word is a valid dictionary word.
+Return all such possible sentences in any order.
+Note that the same word in the dictionary may be reused multiple times in the segmentation.
+Example 1:
+Input: s = "catsanddog", wordDict = ["cat","cats","and","sand","dog"]
+Output: ["cats and dog","cat sand dog"]
    - **DP States:**
      - `dp[i]`: A 1D array where `dp[i]` holds a list of valid sentences that can be formed using the substring `s[0...i]`.
    - **C++ Code:**